chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

 1. The definition of abuse varies widely and depends on the target service.
    In other words, targets are authoritative for what is considered abusive traffic that negatively affects the target.
+1. Rate limiting rules can only be expressed in terms of behavior that can be validated by both proxy and taget.
+Importantly, this means that targets can only express rules in terms of information that both parties know.
+In other words, targets cannot express rules in terms of information they do not know.
+As an example, it is not possible to express rules in terms of the number of requests per client if the target does not know how many clients are behind a particular client, nor if the proxy does not know the number of requests that a particular client is sending because the client's connection to the target is encrypted.
 1. Proxies cannot trust targets which cannot authenticate themselves, as this can spoofed by attackers (malicious targets).
 Moreover, authenticating a target does necessarily mean the target is honest; an authenticated target can still engage